-As of December 31, 2014, the Company and its subsidiaries had 2,700 employees.
+As of December 31, 2015, the Company employed approximately 2,800 people.
 At that date, there were also contract personnel and co-op students providing ongoing development services and technical support.
 Certain employees of the Company are subject to collective bargaining agreements and have local work councils.